Join our volunteer team

 Did you know that we need more than 350+ volunteers each week to keep our community well fed?

-With just a 3 hour commitment each week, you will make an important difference in the lives of our neighbors.
+You will make an important difference in the lives of our neighbors.

 For individuals wanting to volunteer: